couchbaselabs/dcp-documentation/upr_design_spec.md

 If ns_server detects the master is crashed or unresponsive, it can put a replica in the cluster into the active state and assign it a new failover ID in a single operation.
 It can then initiate a new replica as an UPR client of the master.

-## How ns_server and ep-engine guarantee ordering of partition state transistions
+## How ns_server and ep-engine guarantee ordering of partition state transitions

-There is a rare, but possible, problem of misordering of partition transition changes and other partition states.
+There is a rare, but possible, problem of mis-ordering of partition transition changes and other partition states.

 If ns_server attempts to set a partition to another state, but loses the connection with ep-engine before getting back a success response, it's possible that it will send another state transition command which will be processed out of order in ep-engine, putting the partition in the incorrect state.